Oppenheimer wins big at the Baftas – as Christopher Nolan takes home first-ever prize

 In her acceptance speech, Stone, 35, thanked her mother, telling the crowd: “She’s the best person in the world.
 Without her, none of this would exist, including my life.
 So thank you, mum!”

-The 77th British academy film awards took place at Royal Festival Hall in London on Sunday Night (18 February), with Hollywood stars including Margot Robbie, Robert Downey Jr, Ryan Gosling in attendance.
+The 77th British academy film awards took place at Royal Festival Hall in London on Sunday night, with Hollywood stars including Margot Robbie, Robert Downey Jr and Ryan Gosling in attendance.

 Prince William was also present, spotted warmly embracing last year’s Bafta Leading Actress winner Cate Blanchett.
 Kate Middleton missed the occasion due to an abdominal surgery she underwent in January, from which she is still recovering.